-The EU Clinical Trials Register website contains information on interventional clinical trials on medicines which are conducted in the European Union (EU), the European Economic Area (EEA) which commenced from 1 May 2004.
+The EU Clinical Trials Register contains information on interventional clinical trials on medicines conducted in the European Union (EU), or the European Economic Area (EEA) which started after 1 May 2004.

 The details in the protocol related information include:

 The details of the information of the summary results for a trial include:

 The EU Clinical Trials Register does not:

 The EU Clinical Trials Register website was launched to provide the public with information held in the EudraCT database, the application that is used by national competent authorities to enter clinical trial data.
 The EudraCT database was established in Article 11 of the Clinical Trial Directive 2001/20/EC [152kB].
 Since then changes to the EU pharmaceutical legislation (Article 57 of Regulation (EC) No 726/2004 [207kB] and Article 41 of the Paediatric Regulation (EC) No 1901/2006 [203kB]) allow some of the information held in the EudraCT database is to be made public.